dhis2/training-docs/content/analytic_tools/tg_maps.md

 # **Background on this topic/module**

-The GIS app allows you to do thematic mapping of areas and points, view facilities based on classifications, and visualize catchment areas for each facility.
+The Maps app allows you to do thematic mapping of areas and points, view facilities based on classifications, and visualize catchment areas for each facility.
 You can define custom legend sets and link them to indicators.

-GIS is a great tool to understand the geographical distribution of data.
-The GIS tool integrates seamlessly with the Data Visualiser and GIS tools.
+Maps is a great tool to understand the geographical distribution of data.
+The Maps tool integrates seamlessly with the Data Visualiser and Maps tools.
 You can at any time choose to visualise your map as a chart or table, and switch back to map view again.

 # **Best practices, tips & tricks**